-'This Is Us’ Star Opens Up About That Pregnancy Bombshell
+'This Is Us’ Star Opens Up About Pregnancy Bombshell

 Read more reactions below:

 Deja nooooo!
 Kate Yesss!
-This damn show has me on an emotional roller-coaster #ThisIsUs pic.twitter.com/U4yLC5bVfV— Gigi (@TheGinaP) October 18, 2017
+This damn show has me on an emotional roller-coaster #ThisIsUs pic.twitter.com/U4yLC5bVfV

 This is Us airs on NBC Tuesdays at 9 p.m.
 ET.